jacksonh/NSUnit/README.md

 Building
 --------

-NSUnit is built using the [iOS Univeral Framework](https://github.com/kstenerud/iOS-Universal-Framework)
+NSUnit is available on CocoaPods